amalbose/AxaGame/README.md

 AxaGame
 =======

-Base framework for Irrlicht games
+Base framework for Irrlicht games which can be used for creating games in Irrlicht.